 Now we get into the core of the negative effects when consuming vegetable oil.
 First is the quality and source.

-2. The Healthy Fats Become Toxic and Rancid
+2. Its Healthy Fats Are Toxic and Rancid

-The quality of the mixed oils which make up the vegetable oil are all full of toxins.
+The quality of the mixed oils which make up the vegetable oil is full of toxins.
 From the multiple bleaching processes to the extreme heats exerted on the product, the finished product becomes mostly oxidized and rancid from all of the processing.

-It gets exposed to high pressures, chemical agents, light, and air.
-All of which are what causes the vegetable oils to go bad and develop free radicals.
+When producing vegetable oil, it gets exposed to high pressures, chemical agents, light, and air.
+Which is what causes vegetable oils to go bad and develop free radicals.

-These vegetable oils have a long history with promoting heart disease and cancerous results in clinical testings.
+These vegetable oils have a long history of promoting heart disease and cancerous results in clinical testings.

 The chemicals used to produce vegetable oil have been shown to produce potential cancer-causing compounds in the body, and have also been linked to liver and kidney damage, heart disease, immune problems, infertility, and high levels of cholesterol.

-The biggest cause for concern with the oxidated oils is that it rids your body of any antioxidants, these are used to neutralize oxidation that you get from eating and natural oxidative stress happening to your body over time.
+The biggest cause for concern with oxidated vegetable oil is that it rids your body of any antioxidants, these are used to neutralize oxidation that you get from eating and natural oxidative stress happening to your body over time.

-Our body produces these during our regular metabolic processes.
+Our body produces oxidative damage (metabolites) during our regular metabolic processes.
 Some metabolic processes include:

 Repair and function of the brain and internal organs